-Risk Reduction and Screening
+Risk Reduction and Prevention

 • Diabetic retinopathy is the commonest preventable cause of blindness in the 30 - 65 age group in the UK at the present time.